-The maintenance aspects regarding the various databases are mentioned in Chapter 4.2.10.3 (Additional Requirements on the Databases), points 10 and 21.
+The maintenance aspects regarding the various databases are mentioned in Chapter 4.2.10.3 (Additional Requirements on the Databases).

 4.6.
 Professional qualifications

 The professional qualifications of staff required for the operation and maintenance of the subsystem and for implementing the TSI are as follows: